DIY Holiday Lotions and Potions – Make Your Own Sugar Scrub, Bath Bomb & More

 - 10 Drops Cinnamon Essential Oil

 - 10 Drops Eucalyptus Essential Oil

 When I set out to make bath bombs, I knew right away I was in a little over my head.
 I’ve created lots of DIY recipes before, but never bath bombs.
 So I adapted this recipe from Wellness Mama, and they turned out wonderfully.
-I used the more traditional spherical bath bomb molds that gave the finished product a more finished look, but you can also use ice cube trays, mini heart tins, mini donut tins, or silicone pods.
+I used the more traditional spherical bath bomb molds that gave the finished product a more finished look, but you can also use ice cube trays, mini donut tins, or silicone pods.

 The essential oils in this recipe are meant to be cozy and warm while helping you breathe a bit easier.
 They’re great to treat yourself, but also perfect for when you’re feeling a little congested.